aimiisme/aimiisme/README.md

-- 👋 Hi, I’m @aimiisme
+- 👋 Hi, I’m Aimi
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m a Junior Computer Science Student
-- 💞️ I’m looking to collaborate on Website Project to improve my skill as a Web Developer
+- 💞️ I love designing and developing website and software application
 - 📫 How to reach me:
 Discord: Aimi#9326